 - .2 for ships with more than 100 cabins distributed over a major portion of the ship, e.g. passenger ships, a full set of measurements shall be taken in at least 10 % of the cabins in each fire zone containing cabins on each deck.
 The cabins to be measured shall be evenly distributed amongst the cabins on each deck or in each respective fire zone; - .3 climate parameters shall be measured in a representative number of public spaces on board.
-The measuring positions shall be selected such as to give a representative description of the climate in the public spaces on board the ship. - 18.1.4.2 Air temperature. - 18.1.4.2.1 Band width between 20 °C to 24 °C at outside temperature ≤ 15 °C and between 24 °C to 28 °C at outside temperature ≥ 40 °C shall be provided. - 18.1.4.2.2 Air temperature in a designated space shall be measured at the geometrical centre of the location.
-For larger spaces the temperature shall be measured in a representative number of positions in the occupancy zone. - 18.1.4.2.3 Individual space temperature control is required.
+The measuring positions shall be selected such as to give a representative description of the climate in the public spaces on board the ship. - 18.1.4.2 Air temperature. - 18.1.4.2.1 Depending on the outside temperature, temperature conditions in ship's spaces shall be provided in accordance with Table 18.1.4.2.1.